St Peter's 13-18

 Pupils study the institutions, personalities and controversies that constitute the political systems of the UK and the USA, as well as an introduction to political ideas.
 The emphasis is on how political intuitions and relationships work in the current political climate, with contextual references to the Thatcher, Blair, Cameron, Bush and Obama administrations.
 The changing fortunes of the government & the political challenges of Brexit now provide a unique area for scrutiny and debate.
 We also consider what makes someone a liberal, conservative, socialist or feminist – and what those ideas mean.

 Recent years have been particularly exciting.
 In the UK, referenda on Scottish Independence and Brexit and two general elections within two years have enlivened lessons and – through mock elections and a mock referendum – given pupils across the school a chance to speak, debate & vote.
-In the US, Donald Trump is redefining the American Presidency, tweet by tweet.
+With Donald Trump as US President there was rarely a dull moment – or Politics lesson – and we’ll now be able to analyse his Presidency in comparison with a very different approach from President Biden.

 No previous knowledge of Politics is required.
 Any pupil with an interest in current affairs will enjoy the experience and pupils are encouraged to read a quality newspaper regularly.
 The internet provides a remarkable source of information on world politics with articles and comments linked to through twitter.